Youth Organizer Summit

 - You must attend the 4 day summit September 12- September 16

-- Build your knowledge of climate change
+- Build your knowledge of key issues including plastic bag bans, climate change, and salmon habitat protection

 - Develop a strategic powerful youth-led campaign plan to reach the campaign goal